baneteasnow/baneteasnow.github.io/_pages/now.md

 format2: reading as a book
 pageread2: 147
 # 3
-booktitle3: "Mothers, Daughters, and Body Image"
+booktitle3: "The Wisdom of Your Body"
-bookyear3: 2021
+bookyear3: 2023
 author3: "Hillary L. McBride"
-sayfa3: 268
+sayfa3: 288
 format3: reading as a book
 pageread3: 1
-# 4
-booktitle4: "The Wisdom of Your Body"
-bookyear4: 2023
-author4: "Hillary L. McBride"
-sayfa4: 288
-format4: reading as a book
-pageread4: 1
 ---

 {% include image-gallery.html folder="/assets/now" %}